Royal Lao Navy: History

 The Laotian Navy (Marine Laotiènne) was first formed on August 1, 1952, as the "naval" wing of the Laotian National Army (ANL) and designated the Lao River Squadron (Escadrille Fluviale Lao – EFL) or River Squadron (Escadrille Fluviale) for short.
-An exclusively brown-water force since Laos is a landlocked country, the new ANL River Squadron was provided at the time with eleven ex-French Navy FOM escort crafts, which had seen service during the First Indochina War, ten Mytho- class flat-bottomed wooden boats and six outboard canoes for light transportation duties.
+An exclusively brown-water force since Laos is a landlocked country, the new ANL River Squadron was provided at the time with eleven ex-French Navy FOM escort crafts, which had seen service during the First Indochina War, ten Mytho-class flat-bottomed wooden boats and six outboard canoes for light transportation duties.
 Initially headquartered at the French Air Force's Wattay Airbase near Vientiane, with small elements stationed in Savannakhet and Pakse, EFL strength in 1952 stood at just 80 all-ranks, including three French naval officers, three ANL officers, five French senior Petty Officers and 18 ANL Non-commissioned officers (NCOs).
 Most of the Laotian EFL junior ranks were immediately sent for four months of riverine training in Saigon, South Vietnam, manned by French Officers and senior Petty Officers seconded from the naval forces component of the French Far East Expeditionary Corps (CEFEO).

+Beginning that same year, a number of Laotian naval officer candidate students (Eléves Officiers de Marine – EOMs) were sent to France, in order to attend advanced Officer and Petty Officer courses at the French Naval Academy in Brest; every year, two or three Officers and three Petty Officers went to France for specialist courses, and also received on-the-job training with the Rhine Flotilla (Flotilla du Rhin).
+Other Laotian naval personnel went to South Vietnam, where they attended training courses offered by the Republic of Vietnam Navy at their Training Centers located in Saigon, Nha Trang, and Cam Ranh Bay; further on-the-job training was provided to Laotian recruits by the Royal Thai Navy in Thailand.
+Additional technical assistance was provided by the Americans through the Programs Evaluation Office (PEO) since 1959, in the form of marine mechanics courses conducted by a PEO instructor team led by a U.S. Navy Reserve Officer at the flotilla's repair shop in Chinaimo Naval Base, whilst two contracted Filipino technicians from the Eastern Construction Company (abbreviated as ECCOIL) were assigned to the ANL River Flotilla headquarters to train Laotian sailors.

-In July 1959, the ANL River Flotilla was re-designated Laotian Navy and became an independent branch, now part of the newly created Laotian Armed Forces (Forces Armées Laotiennes – FAL), renamed Royal Lao Armed Forces (Forces Armées du Royaume – FAR) in September 1961.
+In July 1959, the ANL River Flotilla, whose strength peaked at 200 sailors and ratings operating a surface fleet of 32 small patrol boats and landing crafts, was re-designated Laotian Navy and became an independent branch, now part of the newly created Laotian Armed Forces (Forces Armées Laotiennes – FAL), renamed Royal Lao Armed Forces (Forces Armées du Royaume – FAR) in September 1961.